cvs-health/testaro/README.md

 The purpose of Testaro is to provide programmatic access to over 600 accessibility tests defined in several test packages and in Testaro itself.

 Calling Testaro requires telling it which operations (including tests) to perform and which URLs to perform them on.
-Testaro outputs progress and error messages to the console and, if it is not interrupted by an error, returns a JavaScript object containing a report, which can be further processed programmatically.
+Testaro outputs progress messages and a final report (in JSON format) to the standard output.

 ## Origin

 Testaro is derived from [Autotest](https://github.com/jrpool/autotest).
-Autotest contains additional tests, procedures, and data not included in Testaro.

-The additional tests in Autotest are inspection-oriented: They output results intended to be inspected by the user.
-The tests in Testaro are automation-oriented, intended for the programmatic derivation of scores and other processing.

-The additional procedures in Autotest perform:
+Testaro omits some functionalities of Autotest, such as:
+- tests producing results intended to be human-inspected
-- previous versions of scoring
+- previous versions of scoring algorithms
-- operations that processed data for scoring discounts
-- file operations for score aggregation, report revision, and HTML reporting
+- file operations for score aggregation, report revision, and HTML reports

-The additional data in Autotest are tabulations of duplications between test packages (two test packages finding the same issues).
+- a web user interface

 ## System requirements

 Version 14 or later of [Node.js](https://nodejs.org/en/).

+A file system with a directory that Testaro has permission to read and write in.

 ## Technologies